dkalowsk/drafts/tooling_unification.md

 specific attribute extensions, while functional, creates a convoluted series of logic jumps for any human to follow when multiple tools are utilized

-With the introduction of attributes in C++, there exists for a first time, the ability to define within the language a mechanism to unify a way to communicate with external tooling and still provide proper compiler aware behaviors.
+With the introduction of attributes in C++, there exists the ability to define within the language a mechanism to unify a way to communicate with external tooling and still provide proper compiler aware behaviors.

+#### Why a new attribute?

 There is some precedent for the use of attributes to control external tooling.
-The CppCoreGuidelines[3] has already established tools that "implement these rules shall respect the following syntax to explicitly suppress a rule:
+Some tools already use a compiler specific attribute extension as discussed earlier.
+The CppCoreGuidelines[3] also establishes tools that "implement these rules shall respect the following syntax to explicitly suppress a rule:
 `[[gsl::suppress(tag)]]`"